-I’ve always been drawn to color.
+I call it my crayon-filled life.
+You see I’ve always been drawn to color.
 From the time I first opened a Crayon box, I drew my version of the world around me in primary colors.

 When I was sewing quilts, I used a square piece of cardboard for a pattern, and then traced around bits of fabric with a #2 pencil.
 I sat many an hour cutting them all out with a quarter inch extra for seams.